build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 date: 2023-06-01
 ---

 Imagine you’re working with state and local governments to respond as quickly as possible to traffic accidents.
 You’re working to build a machine learning (ML) model that can identify accidents from traffic footage to dispatch first responders to arrive on site.
-Your efforts are extremely important as it will save lives!
+Your efforts are extremely important as they will save lives!

 To do this, you’ll need to prepare lots of images to train and build your ML model.
-But you’re not too excited about having to write hundreds of lines of code.
-You’re more much familiar working with tabular data and aren’t so comfortable using libraries that process images.
+But you’re probably not too excited about having to write hundreds of lines of code.
+Maybe you’re more familiar working with tabular data or aren’t comfortable using libraries that process images.
 Fortunately, Amazon SageMaker Data Wrangler can help.
 Data Wrangler reduces the time it takes to aggregate and prepare image data for ML from weeks to minutes.
-You can use its single visual interface, to prepare these images without writing a single line of code.
-But the data scientist in you still wants to write some code.
-Data Wrangler can still help with that.
+You can use its single visual interface to prepare these images without writing a single line of code.
+But if the data scientist in you still wants to write some code, Data Wrangler can still help with that, too.

-In this tutorial, you will use Amazon SageMaker Data Wrangler to prepare image data for use in an image classification model.
-Your data preparation tasks will be an essential step toward building a model that can recognize, and subsequently respond to, traffic accidents on the road.
+In this tutorial, we will use Amazon SageMaker Data Wrangler to prepare image data for use in an image classification model.
+The data preparation tasks will be an essential step toward building a model that can recognize, and subsequently respond to, traffic accidents on the road.

 ![architecture-diagram-of-workflow](/images/architecture-diagram-of-workflow.png)

-The preceeding diagram shows the tutorial's workflow.
+The preceding diagram shows the tutorial's workflow.
 Once you set up your Amazon SageMaker Studio domain, you will download images of automobile crashes captured from CCTV and upload them into an Amazon S3 bucket.
 Then you will import these images into Amazon SageMaker Studio to process them.

-Why do we need to preprocess images?
-For the purpose of building an accurate machine learning model, we want to enhance the quality of the images, extract relevant features (like outlines of an automobile), and standard the data.
-These are all essential steps to preparing our image data, setting them into a suitable format, and enabling the machine learning model to learn from the data.
+Why do we need to pre-process images?
+For the purpose of building an accurate machine learning model, we want to enhance the quality of the images, extract relevant features (like outlines of an automobile), and standardize the data.
+These are all essential steps to preparing our image data, getting them into a suitable format, and enabling the machine learning model to learn from the data.

-For the image preparation steps in Data Wrangler, you'll first handle corrupt or defection images in the dataset.
+For the image preparation steps in Data Wrangler, we'll first handle corrupt or defective images in the dataset.
 This removes unsuitable images in training our machine learning model.
-Then, you'll enhance the contrast to extract relevant features and resize images to standardize them.
-Lastly, you'll apply a custom transform to improve the model's ability to detect edges within the images.
+Then we'll enhance the contrast to extract relevant features and resize images to standardize them.
+Lastly, we'll apply a custom transform to improve the model's ability to detect edges within the images.

-Once the transformation steps are complete, you'll export the the prepared images to another Amazon S3 bucket.
-You'll execute the job to process the images.
-Lastly, you'll clean up the environment so you don't incur charges after you're done.
+Once the transformation steps are complete, we'll export the the prepared images to another Amazon S3 bucket.
+We'll execute the job to process the images.
+Lastly, we'll clean up the environment so we don't incur charges after we're done.

+## Sections
 | Info                | Level                                  |
 | ------------------- | -------------------------------------- |
 | ✅ AWS Level        | 100 - Beginner                          |